aetherinox/docker-base-alpine/README.md

 The files contained within this branch `docker/alpine-base` are utilized as a foundation.
 This base image only provides us with a docker image which has alpine linux, Nginx, a few critical packages, and the **[s6-overlay](https://github.com/just-containers/s6-overlay)** plugin.

 This branch `docker/alpine-base` does **NOT** contain any applications.
-It is only to be used as a base image which will be called when you build your docker app's `📄 Dockerfile`.
+It is only to be used as a base image which will be called when you build your main app's `📄 Dockerfile`.

 <br />
 <br />